You know it. You might even love it. But why is Nighthawks by Edward Hopper so cool?

 The short answer is 182.
 But Nighthawks stands out as his most famous work.
 Funny fact: this masterpiece sold to the Art Institute of Chicago for only three thousand dollars just months after completion.

-In contrast, Hopper’s 1929 painting Chop Suey (at right) sold for $91.9 million in 2018.
+In contrast, Hopper’s 1929 painting Chop Suey (above) sold for $91.9 million in 2018.
 One of the reasons his work increased in value so much is how few Hoppers exist.
 Demand continues to rise while each of his works remains a rare gem.

 Enjoyed this NightHawks analysis?